 Add To Favorites

 Mix equal amounts of Crayola® School Glue and water in a bowl.
-Dip newspaper strips in glue-water mix.
-Run your fingers down each strip to remove the excess.
-Cover the crumpled newspaper with the wet strips, overlapping and smoothing as you go.
+Students dip newspaper strips in glue-water mix.
+Run fingers down each strip to remove the excess.
+Cover the crumpled newspaper with the wet strips, overlapping and smoothing.
 Make at least three layers.
 Hang the paper maché-covered egg up to dry.
 This may take a day or longer.

-With Crayola Washable Watercolor Paint and Paint Brushes, paint your dried paper egg.
-How could you camouflage the egg to keep it safe in the nest?
+With Crayola Washable Watercolor Paint, students paint dried paper egg.
+Ask students to consider how they could camouflage the egg to keep it safe in the nest.
 Hang the painted egg up to dry.

 Sculpt a dinosaur baby in proportion to the egg size Model Magic.
 Dry.

-Create an opening in the egg that looks like your dinosaur just cracked its way out with Crayola Scissors.
+Create an opening in the egg that looks like the baby dinosaur just cracked its way out with Crayola Scissors.
 Remove the crumpled newspaper from inside.
-Place your dino baby in the egg so it looks like it is hatching.
+Place dino baby in the egg so it looks like it is hatching.

 Add To Favorites